Harrisburg Covered Bridge

-The Harrisburg Covered Bridge (also called Pigeon River Covered Bridge, East Fork Bridge or McNutts Bridge) is a historic covered bridge in Sevier County, Tennessee, in the United States.
-It is located east of Sevierville off U.S. Highway 411.
+The Harrisburg Covered Bridge (also called Pigeon River Covered Bridge, East Fork Bridge or McNutts Bridge) is a historic covered bridge in Sevier County, Tennessee.
+It is located east of Sevierville off U.S. Route 411.
 The bridge is a king post truss design and crosses the East Fork of Little Pigeon River.

 History

 Before the Harrisburg Bridge was built in 1875, the McNutts Bridge, which was washed away during a flood, existed in the same place.
 In March of that year, the Sevier County Court ordered a panel to be used to carry out and organize the construction of a new bridge.
 Panel members were J.H.
 Frame, A.E.
 Murphy, and D.W.
 Howard.
 As usual at the time, the local population contributed to the financing, or provided them with construction material, or worked as an assistant in building the project.
 The voluntary cash donations totalled $50, with the county's $25 contribution.

-Elbert Stephenson early (1850 – 1917) was appointed as head of the new construction project.
-The early family settled in the area in the 1870s.
-Many of the family members were trained craftsmen, including carpenters, mill builders, locksmiths and engineers.
-Elbert participated in 1877, next to the bridge project, with 50 percent of the capital contribution of the Newport Mill by Alexander Umbarger.
-He was related to ___ wife Clementine (1843 – 1922).

-In the late years of the 19th century, the population grew around Harrisburg, and life in the area flourished due to the many local mills and blacksmith workshops.
-After 1915 a new bypass was built around Harrisburg, the community slowly disappeared as many people moved away.
+In the late 19th century, the population around Harrisburg was growing, and life in the area flourished with the many local mills and blacksmith workshops.
+After 1915 a bypass was built around Harrisburg, and the community slowly disappeared as many people moved away.

 In 1952, the bridge was stabilized with the help of a concrete bridge pillar attached to the building framework.

-In the 1970s, the overall state of the bridge had deteriorated so much that it was thought to demolish it, until the organization Daughters of the American Revolution raised the necessary financial resources to rehabilitate the bridge by donating revenue.
-It was also the organization that made the request to include the bridge in the National Register of Historic Places, which succeeded on June 10, 1975 (NRHP-ID 75001777).
+In the 1970s, the overall state of the bridge had deteriorated so much that it was thought to demolish it, until the organization Daughters of the American Revolution raised the necessary financial resources to rehabilitate the bridge.
+It was also the organization that made the request to include the bridge in the National Register of Historic Places, which succeeded in 1975.

-In 1983, the bridge was re-established, but it was noted on the bridge that the crossing for vehicles must not exceed the permissible total weight of three tons.

-In 2004, various repairs were carried out on the bridge.
-After this further renovation, the permissible total weight was increased to 15 tons.
+In 1983, the bridge was repaired with a load limit of three tons.
+In 2004, various repairs were carried out on the bridge, and the permissible total weight was increased to 15 tons.
 As of 2010, an average of 20 vehicles per day crossed the bridge.

-Construction details
+Construction

+Elbert Stephenson Early (1850 – 1917) was appointed as head of the construction project.
+The Early family settled in the area in the 1870s.
+Many of the family members were trained craftsmen, including carpenters, mill builders, locksmiths and engineers.

 The span of the bridge is 19.5 meters, the total length 26.9 meters, the inner width 3.2 meters.
 The building material of the walls consists partly of tinplate.